hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

 - **News**: To find out what release you are working with, have a look at the news section of the homepage.
 If the current release is not the one you need, access archive sites to access previous versions, or releases, of Ensembl using the link on the lower right side.

-#### Demo
+#### Querying Ensembl
 Each species in Ensembl has its own home page, where you can find out who provided the genome sequence and which version of the genome assembly is represented.

-1. Click on `View full list of all Ensembl species` link.
-2. Click on the common name of your species of interest to go to the species homepage.
+1. Click on the common name of your species of interest to go to the species homepage.
 We’ll click on `Human`.

 	![ensembl_human](../img/ensembl_human.png)